top of page

 Day 88 - Neko Harbour, Antarctica

 Will we kayak in Antarctica?
 It is becoming a million-dollar question.
-Another early morning for take 3 for us kayakers who were the fortunate ones in Group A (this means we were first to kayak before all other groups).
-It was 8.05 am, so it was time to pop into our cold suits; one leg in, the announcement popped up that it had been cancelled, and the wind was picking up.
+It was another early morning for take 3 for us kayakers who were the fortunate ones in Group A (this means we were first to kayak before all other groups).
+It was 8.05 a.m., so it was time to pop into our cold suits; one leg in, the announcement popped up that it had been cancelled, and the wind was picking up.
 So close!

 Fortunately, the zodiac was still on, and we happened to be in the first group of the day, so we dressed up for the cruising and went down to the expedition landing.

-We were first on the boats and surprised it was a little warmer than yesterday, much more civilised with only light snow dust.
+We were first on the boats and surprised it was a little warmer than yesterday.
+It was much more civilised with only light snow dust.

-We navigated the sea ice and enormous icebergs on the hunt for some sealife; penguins were the day's spot.
+We navigated the sea ice and enormous icebergs for sealife; penguins were the day's target.

 The icebergs glistened in the water as the sun peeked through the clouds.
-Just remember that the visible part of the iceberg is only 10-20% of the actual size, so most of the berg lives underwater.
+Just remember that the visible part of the iceberg is only 10-20% of the actual size, so most iceberg lives underwater.
 We could see the entire length with the water pristine, and it was just wow!

 On the way back to the ship, we came across a sensational raft of gentoo penguins.

-Forty-five minutes later, we were back on the ship, and the weather was closing in, and the captain was concerned with all the sea ice also closing in on the boat that we could be iced in the harbour, so it was time to pack up and move on.
+Forty-five minutes later, we were back on the ship.
+The weather was closing in, and the captain was concerned that the sea ice on the boat could ice us in the harbour, so it was time to pack up and move on.

-We made our way for Danco Bay, and take 4 of Kayaking was on the schedule, fingers crossed.
-The ship changed direction again, and a new destination was on the map until the wind blessed us with her presence at up to 90 knots at one stage, so the ship maintained its position to keep us all comfortable and to wait out Mother Nature.
+We made our way to Danco Bay, and a 4-hour Kayaking trip was scheduled, fingers crossed.
+The ship changed direction again, and a new destination was on the map until the wind blessed us with her presence, reaching up to 90 knots at one point.
+So, the ship maintained its position to keep us all comfortable and to wait out Mother Nature.

-Later in the evening, she cruised along the majestic coastline of Antarctica, filling our senses with icy mountain peaks and wonders.
+Later in the evening, she cruised along Antarctica's majestic coastline, filling our senses with icy mountain peaks and wonders.

-We sailed into Damoy Point, a rocky headland on the west coast of Wiencke Island, filling us with more delight with the size of the glaciers.
+We sailed into Damoy Point, a rocky headland on the west coast of Wiencke Island, and were even more delighted by the size of the glaciers.

-The ship decided to spend the evening as the weather conditions were good, and activities looked promising for our last day in Antarctica tomorrow.
-Let's go Kayaking!
+The ship decided to spend the evening in Antarctica because the weather conditions were good, and activities looked promising for tomorrow, our last day there.

-Today was spent enjoying the changing weather and genuinely appreciating the perils of the weather.
-I was fortunate to sneak in a 'patchy video' call to Mum and Dad to share the experience of the wonders of the world.
+Today was spent enjoying the changing weather and genuinely appreciating its perils.
+I was fortunate to sneak in a 'patchy video' call to Mum and Dad to share my experience of the world's wonders.

 Day 89 - Dorian Bay, Antarctica